johannestaas/picomap/README.md

 Also, you'll want to set up SWD debugging for development.
 You'll likely need a RPi probe for this and need to connect to the 3-pin JST-SH header.

+If you see this:

+    Error: "Unable to find mounted pico"

+Unplug it, hold BOOTSEL, then plug it back in.